THE AMERICAN DIABETES ASSOCIATION

 The American Diabetes Association is the nation's leading 501(C)3 nonprofit charity fighting against diabetes and its deadly consequences.

-*Statistics released by the CDC in January 2011
+*Statistics released by the CDC in January 2014

 The Association fights on behalf of the diabetes community to increase federal funding for diabetes research and programs, improve comprehensive health care and insurance coverage, and to end discrimination against people with diabetes.
 Explore the Advocacy section on our main ADA website and learn what is being done on a local and national level to support people with diabetes, and also learn how you can get involved in those efforts.

-An impressive 75% of every dollar spent supports research, advocacy, and services for people affected by diabetes.
+An impressive 73% of every dollar spent supports research, advocacy, and services for people affected by diabetes.

-ADA holds the Better Business Bureau's (BBB) Wise Giving Alliance Seal for National Charities.
+The Association holds the Better Business Bureau's (BBB) Wise Giving Alliance Seal for National Charities.
 The BBB Wise Giving Alliance evaluates each charity's governance, fundraising practices, solicitations and informational materials, as well as how it spends its money.
 The Alliance's standards of measurement hold charitable organizations to higher principles than those required by law, thereby making the seal convey a strong and comprehensive confirmation of each organization's accountability.
 Every gift is tax-deductible to the fullest extent of the law and the donor will receive an acknowledgment for his or her donation.